MibaRoyal/Autodesk_Devcon_2026_Retex/AutodeskDevcon2026RetexNotes.md

 3) There is a real need for reading and understanding layout drawings (as in accurately describing in text); OpenSpace says their system "may" do that; ChatGPT presently seems to have this ability to a certain degree.
 4) The presented "platforms" or "systems"  Viktor and OpenSpace were little more than sandboxes or proofs-of-concept, without field-proven applications to present.

-The event was clearly commercial in nature, with many logos, free lunch, dramatic slogans, presentations of barely working hypothetical and experimental systems.
+The event was clearly commercial in nature, with many logos, free high-quality lunch, dramatic slogans, presentations of barely working hypothetical and experimental systems.
 Actual engineering solutions, typically more plain and drab, were not prominently visible.